 Do I have to apply for financial aid every year?

 Yes.
 Your eligibility for financial aid is based on data from the prior calendar year – information that may change from year to year.
 Be sure to submit the correct year FAFSA, Renewal FAFSA or CA Dream Act Application for the academic year that you plan to enroll, and by the annual priority deadline of March 2.
 (Applications can be submitted after March 2.)
+For 2024-25 only, the priority deadline is May 2, 2024.

 -